hikirsch/htd_mc-home-assistant/README.md

-# HTD MC/MCA-66 Series integration for Home Assistant
+# HTD MC/MCA-66 Series Integration for Home Assistant

 This integration will add the HTD MC/MCA-66 Whole House Audio into Home Assistant.
 This integration depends on